 What you can expect

 An FET cycle requires few tests in advance comparison to a fresh stimulated IVF cycle.
 You just need to have recent (within a year) blood test for infectious diseases.
 On certain occasions, our physician may require an updated hysterosalpingogram (HSG) and MET (mock embryo transfer) if you have recently returned after delivery or any kind of gynecological surgery.
 You can easily finish both these tests once cycle commencement dates have been finalized and you have started the cycle of oral contraceptives.
 You and your husband will need to update your informed consents for FET cycles once every 6 months.

 The FET process

 When you decide to begin a frozen cycle, inform us about your decision.
 We will review your records to ensure that your pre-screening is up to date.
 If needed, we will ask you for any repeat screening tests.
 If there has been a long gap since you last consulted with our physician, we shall schedule a follow-up consultation with our physician.

 A FET cycle typically starts with 3 to 4 weeks of daily contraceptive pills to suppress the normal ovarian cycle, as it would lead to ovulation.
-After the course of treatment, you will require a baseline assessment which involves blood test and ultrasound.
+After the course of birth control, you will require a baseline assessment which involves blood test and ultrasound.
 Depending on the test results, our physician may direct you to commence sequential injections of estrogen to build the uterine lining.
 After a stipulated time period on estrogen injections, you will again undergo a blood test and a transvaginal ultrasound lining check.
 If the lining check shows that your hormone levels are suitable, and your endometrial lining has thickened, our physician will instruct you to add vaginal suppositories of progesterone or daily injections to your medication regimen.
 Our nurse will then confirm an FET date when you will have to come in for your transfer.
 Progesterone and Estrogen will continue after the transfer and throughout the blood pregnancy test.
 The entire FET cycle takes about 6 to 8 weeks.

 Genetic testing of embryos